buchacm/manfred.buchacher.github.io/03software.markdown

 permalink: /software/
 ---

 The software provided on this web site is free.
 You can redistribute it and/or modify it under the terms of the <a href="https://www.gnu.org/licenses/gpl-3.0.html" target="_blank" rel="noopener"> GNU General Public License</a> as published by the Free Software Foundation.
-It is distributed in the hope that it will be useful, but without any warranty.
+It is distributed in the hope that it will be useful, but it comes without any warranty.
+The report of bugs is welcome.

 - <a href="https://github.com/buchacm/newtonPuiseuxAlgorithm.git" target="_blank" rel="noopener"> [newtonPuiseux.m]</a> An implementation of the (multivariate) Newton-Puiseux algorithm.
 It accompanies the paper _The Newton-Puiseux algorithm and effective algebraic series._